dmartinatdu/simple_cms/README.md

 # README
-This is the initial rails app that I am building as part of teh Lynda course "Ruby on Rails 5 Essential Training" I am hoping to get a better understanding of how to utilize GitHub and similar development services.
+This is the initial rails app that I am building as part of the Lynda course "Ruby on Rails 5 Essential Training" I am hoping to get a better understanding of how to utilize GitHub and similar development services.